April 25, 2012

 As the House and Senate move forward with their respective agriculture appropriations bills, they will be moving on very different paths.

 The Senate Appropriations Committee is scheduled to mark up its agriculture appropriations bill tomorrow morning.
 We do not know much about the Chairman’s mark, which has yet to be released; however, funding levels for most programs are expected to be very close to if not the same as last year’s levels.

 On the House side, the future of the agriculture funding bill is much less clear.
 The House Agriculture Appropriations Subcommittee has yet to set a date to mark up its bill.
 An allocation this low complicates matters, making it extremely difficult for the members of the Subcommittee to do their work.
 Moreover, President Obama has said that he will veto any spending bill that does not conform to the levels set out in the Budget Control Act.

 More likely than not, the House’s unwillingness to abide by the agreement struck in 2011 will lead to a rancorous and drawn out fight over vastly different spending bills come the end of the fiscal year.
 We hope that, instead, the two chambers are able to reconcile their bills in conference at the Budget Control Act level and pass something that supports and enhances rather than undermines important rural development, research, conservation, and beginning farmer programs.

 Stay tuned for a detailed analysis of the FY 2013 Senate Agriculture Appropriations Bill after it is released tomorrow.

-Categories: Beginning and Minority Farmers, Budget and Appropriations, Commodity, Crop Insurance & Credit Programs, Conservation, Energy & Environment, Food Safety, Local & Regional Food Systems, Nutrition & Food Access, Organic Farming, Research, Education & Extension, Rural Development
+Categories: Beginning and Minority Farmers, Budget and Appropriations, Commodity, Crop Insurance & Credit Programs, Conservation, Energy & Environment, Food Safety, Local & Regional Food Systems, Nutrition & Food Access, Organic, Research, Education & Extension, Rural Development